 We have never declared or paid any cash dividends on our capital stock and, following this offering, we do not intend to pay any cash dividends in the foreseeable future.
-Although in connection with the consummation of this offering we will pay a cash dividend of approximately \$\frac{1}{2}\$ million to the holders of our existing Series A preferred stock, which was agreed to at the time of the original issuance of the Series A preferred stock, we anticipate that we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
+Although we will pay a cash dividend of \$7.2 million in connection with the conversion of our existing Series A preferred stock to Class B common stock immediately prior to the closing of this offering, which was agreed to at the time of the original issuance of the Series A preferred stock, we anticipate that we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.
 Accordingly, investors must rely on sales of their Class A common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.